SaucyBoi21/PlantFlow/README.md

 # PlantFlow

-AI-based biomass prediction written in Tensorflow
+Lettuce Segmentation and Biomass Prediction through Deep Neural Networks and Machine Learning.

-Built by Saahas Swaroop and Jonathan Cardenas at Ferrarezi Labs @ the University of Georgia.
-Publications in progress.
+Built by Saahas Swaroop and Jonathan S. Cardenas at Ferrarezi Labs @ the University of Georgia.
+Paper publications pending.

-To run the code, run the following commands:
+To setup the environment run the following commands:

 MacOS/Linux
 ```